It is not difficult to recognize a teenage driver operating a vehicle due to their inexperience behind the wheel under varying driving scenarios.

 Unfortunately, no amount of ongoing training and education can overcome a young motorist becoming wrapped up in distraction when driving.
-Talking or texting on cell phones, eating or drinking, or adjusting the radio all pose significant serious distractions to both experienced and inexperienced drivers.
+Talking or texting on cell phones, eating or drinking, or adjusting the radio pose significant serious distractions to experienced and inexperienced teen drivers.

 Overcrowding the Vehicle